Code-Institute-Submissions/CitiesInCountries/README.md

 ### Site Owner's Goals
 The site has potential to become much more informative and interactive.
 It serves as a proof-of-concept of presenting dynamic data from disparate sources in a cohesive and simple display.

 It servers as a strong prototype and as an example for future collaborators, clients, and companies of what I'm capable of.
 It does what no CV, nor Diploma, nor LinkedIn Profile can do.
-It offers irrefutible evidence of my current knowledge and skill level, as well as a clear indication of my potential as a programmer.
+It offers irrefutable evidence of my current knowledge and skill level, as well as a clear indication of my potential as a programmer.

 ### Potential Features
 A "Dashboard" view of the World with European Map Markers that when clicked open a Google InfoView with city coordinates, country, current weather (temp, description, air pressure) as well as two buttons to provide further information.